 Each year children’s’ lives are lost due to lack of following child car safety rules.
 This becomes another critical job for a parent to ensure that the child is safe from harm while in the car.
 Some things go into ensuring the child safety in the car is upheld.
 Parents also tend not to be careful when purchasing second-hand baby car seats.

 This is practice is highly discouraged and is only recommended once the seat has been adequately examined.
-In the article will look into the different type of seats and how to fit them and what parents should look out for when dealing with second-hand car seats.
+In this article I will look into the different type of seats and how to fit them and what parents should look out for when dealing with second-hand seats.

 Different Types of Car Seats

-Currently, in the market their lots of different kinds of baby car seats with various features and specification.
+Currently, in the market their lots of different kinds of toddler seats with various features and specification.
 But all of them are categorized into three main ones.